Psychosocial Support & Special Needs

 This causes institutions to become impersonal, as staff often see their roles as general caretakers rather than sources of psychological care and support.
 Children often spend long periods in a room with no interaction with others, they may be physically restrained by being tied to their cots, and are exposed to physical violence.
 Children with psychosocial disabilities are especially at risk of sexual violence and emotional abuse, and may even be inappropriately given psychotropic medication for their disability.
 Staff at unregistered institutions often are either lacking in numbers or in training or both — providing improper treatment to children.

-The environment created by institutionalization puts children, especially those with special needs, in grave danger when it comes to obtaining a bright future.
 Children who spend a greater part of their lives in institutions have more prominent difficulties in reaching developmental milestones, however, a child who is placed in a family-based environment within the first six months of their life will have a substantially higher chance of optimal development.
 The lack of a quality relationship with a parent or caregiver leads to a higher chance of worsened mental and behavioral problems.
 Children with psychosocial disabilities in institutions also often develop attachment disorders.

 2. International Laws and Expectations Protecting Special Needs Children